google/skia-buildbot/perf/DESIGN.md

 and serves that the UI.

 The Perf Ingester is a separate application that periodically queries for fresh data from Google Storage and then writes Traces into the Tile Store.
+It generates PubSub events for each file it ingests.
 The Tile Store is currently implemented on top of Google BigTable.

 Users
 -----